margoberry17/22-Home-Sales/README.md

 9. I ran the query that filtered out the view ratings with an average price of greater than or equal to $350,000.
 I determined the runtime and compared it to the uncached runtime.

 ![13 Parquet Avg Price Per View Rating](https://github.com/margoberry17/22-Home-Sales/assets/136475202/264d3586-8943-4c56-8a97-63ab3a67d772)

+The cached run time of .98 seconds is shorter than the parquet run time of 1.08 seconds

 10. I uncached the homeSales temporary table and verified that the homeSales temporary table was uncached using PySpark.